fatihcaliss/next-data-room/README.md

 ### Folder Management

 - Click "New Folder" or use Cmd+/ to create folders
-- Right-click folders to rename, delete, or copy share links
 - Navigate by clicking on folder names or using breadcrumbs

 ### File Management

 - Click "Upload PDFs" or use Cmd+. to upload files
+- Drag and drop PDF files directly into the upload dialog
 - Only PDF files under 10MB are allowed
+- Automatic duplicate file detection with option to skip
-- Right-click files to download or delete
+- Row acitons button has features to download or delete,copy link
 - Files open in a new tab when clicked

+### Bulk Operations

+- Use checkboxes to select multiple files and folders
+- Select all items with the header checkbox
+- Delete multiple items at once with the "Delete All" button
+- Clear selection at any time

-### Sharing (New!)
+### Sharing

 - Click the share button on any folder to generate a public link
 - Share links are unique tokens that never expire (by default)